Skip to contents

 plot_to_change

-If you want to retrieve the GPS coordinates of the trees in a longitude/latitude format, use this code:
+If you supplied longitude and latitude corner coordinates, you can retrieve the GPS coordinates of the trees in a longitude/latitude format using this code:

 Integrating LiDAR data